Furnace Installation Disasters: 4 Common Mistakes

 It is highly important that you leave the installation of your furnace to properly trained HVAC technicians.
 Your furnace is a critical component of your household, and a faulty furnace can lead to frozen pipes or significant ice and water damage that might render your home unliveable.

 All furnaces use highly technical fuel systems that sometimes include gas lines.
 These gas lines must be properly connected to ensure there are no leaks of potentially harmful gasses in your home.
 Exhaust venting can also create a health concern if done incorrectly.

 HVAC technicians can provide you with an assurance that your furnace has been properly installed and will serve you well with no health risks to you or your family.
 It may be tempting to try to save a few dollars on installation, but in most cases, the additional costs that are created by improper installation add up to a much greater expense than the price of paying a certified technician.
 Not only should your furnace be installed by a certified technician, but you should also have your furnace serviced by a certified technician every year.

-It is important that every homeowner learn about the basic operation of their furnace so that they can quickly identify any problems before they develop into major concerns.
+- Common Furnace Maintenance: It is important that every homeowner learns about the basic operation of their furnace so that they can quickly identify any problems before they develop into major concerns.

 4 Common Furnace Installation Mistakes

 If you are in the market for a new home, it’s important to develop the ability to identify a properly installed furnace.
 Even a furnace that has been in operation for years might not be free from installation mistakes.
 Installation mistakes can undermine the longevity of a furnace and make you susceptible to issues at inopportune times.